Invoice Factoring for Trucking Companies

 What Makes a Good Invoice Factoring Company for Truckers?

 Without a doubt, you want a factoring company that provides fuel cards for its customers, resulting in significant savings and improved profitability.
-These fuel ‘cards’ are used at popular locations including Pilot and Flying J. The savings from a good fuel discount program essentially pays for your factoring costs.
+A fleet card is used at popular locations including Pilot and Flying J. The savings from a good fuel discount program essentially pays for your factoring costs.
 Additionally, many factors offer a full suite of services including proprietary load boards and roadside assistance.

 Non Recourse Factoring